alextselegidis/easyappointments/doc/docker.md

 # Docker

 Run the development containers of Easy!Appointments with Docker and Docker Compose utility.
-Docker allows you to compose your application from microservices, without worrying about inconsistencies between development and production environments and without locking into any platform or language.
+Docker allows you to compose your application from micro-services, without worrying about inconsistencies between development and production environments and without locking into any platform or language.

+Copy the `.env.example` file to `.env` inside the `docker` directory and set the desired environment variables.

-Make sure that you have Docker and Docker compose installed and configured in your system and execute the following command through your terminal while being in the Git clone directory:
+Make sure that you have Docker and Docker Compose installed and configured in your system and execute the following command through your terminal while being in `docker` directory of your Git clone:

 `docker-compose up`